jdavid/py2llvm/README.md

 possible to use Python's float and int types, they are considered aliases to double and int64 respectively.

-The compiled functions will be called using ctypes, so the allowed argument types are a subset of the types available in ctypes.
+The compiled functions will be called using libffi.

 Literals: